-These traditional corn cakes are sold on the streets of Colombia.
+These traditional Colombian corn cakes or Envueltos de Choclo or Chócolo are sold on the streets of Colombia.
 Some people prefer to eat them alone with butter and cheese but they are also delicious as a side dish to chorizos or other fried meats.
 If you don’t want to use the husks for wrapping, just use aluminum foil.

 - 9 fresh ears corn with the husk

 - 2 cups grated cheese (mozzarella, queso fresco or farmer cheese)

 - 2 tablespoons melted butter

 - Cut the corn kernels off the cob.
 Place the corn, butter, eggs, sugar, salt and 1 cup of cheese in a food processor.
 Mix until smooth consistency.

 - For each cake arrange 2 corn husks on a work surface.
 Divide the corn mixture evenly and place in the center of the husks.

 - Roll the corn husks so that the filling is completely enclosed.
 Twist and tie the ends.